ParkerM2/mobile-challenge/README.md

     - [User Page](#user-page)

 ## General info
-This Challenge was to perform a API request and display the information on a React Native platform.
+This Challenge was to perform an API request and display the information on a React Native platform.

 [API Information](https://github.com/GriffinGroupGlobal/mobile-challenge/blob/master/user.md)